Compare 20+ plans from over 5 eSIM brands

-There are 3 travel eSIM providers and 20 prepaid data plans available for use in Western Sahara.
-While the options are somewhat limited, travelers can still choose a plan that matches their needs.
+Western Sahara currently offers 5 travel eSIM brands and 25 prepaid data plans.
+While the selection is somewhat limited, travelers can still choose a plan that matches their needs.

 Currently, there are no eSIM plans offering unlimited data for Western Sahara.
 Travelers visiting the region should estimate their anticipated data usage based on planned activities like web browsing, social media, or using map applications.
 Selecting a plan with a sufficient data allowance to comfortably cover these activities is recommended to avoid unexpected charges or service interruptions.